-Direct Uploads enable you to upload your prebuilt assets to the Pages platform and deploy them to the Cloudflare global network.
-This guide will instruct you how to upload your assets using Wrangler or the Drag and Drop method.
+Direct Upload enables you to upload your prebuilt assets to Pages and deploy them to the Cloudflare global network.
+This guide will instruct you how to upload your assets using Wrangler or the drag and drop method.

 After you have your prebuilt assets ready, there are two ways to begin uploading: